tindrum/currencyExchange/README.md

 ## Difficult programming topics
 Or, how I learned to stop worrying and love Swift and iOS.

+### Closures
+The YQL closure was dutifully gathering up all the exchange rates from the JSON, parsing out the good bits to Swift types, and creating an object for each conversion.

+The YQL closure was happily adding key/value pairs to a dictionary, so my controllers could easily look up a conversion rate.

+Outside the YQL closure, I was saving that dictionary into the Currency object, for it to use.

+Now I know better.

+Everything needs to be ready to go for when the closure is entered.
+If you need to _save something to somewhere_, you better provide a `method to save something somewhere` to the closure, for it to use.
+Whatever it's going to do, it's going to do inside the closure.
+There's nothing left when it exits.
+No dictionary of exchange rates.
+They go **POOF!**

+Don't try to out-think the closure.
+Don't make the empty dictionary beforehand, and have the closure add key/value pairs to it inside the closure.
+When you get out, **POOF!**, there ain't nothing there for you but an empty dictionary, like beforehand.

 ### Singleton
 [Great explanation of Singleton pattern on Swift](https://krakendev.io/blog/the-right-way-to-write-a-singleton)